top of page

 Children's Podiatry

 Children's feet are the cornerstone to stability and lower leg mechanics.
-Flat feet and high arches can impact on posture and gait leading to a number of immediate issues and future complications.
+Flat feet and high arches can impact posture and gait, leading to immediate issues and future complications.
+If your child is suffering from lower leg or foot pain early diagnosis and treatment is key.

 Access Podiatry can assist children by biomechanical assessments, providing exercises, stretches and advice on correct footwear.